geyang/gym-dmc/README.md

 ## Update Log

+- **2022-01-13**: Add space_dtype for overriding the dtype for the state and action spaces.
+Default to None, need to set to `float/np.float32` for pytorch_SAC implementation.
 - **2022-01-11**: Added a `env._get_obs()` method to allow one to obtain the observation after resetting the environment. **Version: `v0.2.1`**

 ## How To Use